jetbrains-academy/data-visualization-course/CONTRIBUTING.md

 # What this repository is

-This repository contains the source materials for the Data Visualization in Python course.
+This repository contains the source materials for the Data Visualization with Python course.

 # Contributing